fowlay/gerke-decoder/README.md

 ### Verbosity

-Add the -v option to get some diagnostics printed.
-To get even more diagnostics use -v -v.
+Add the -v option to have some diagnostics printed.
+To get even more diagnostics use -v -v or -v -v -v.

 Diagnostics are printed to the standard error stream.